5 recommended OTC drugs

 Risk factors

-Menopause (oestrogen deficiency), age, female sex, family history, low weight, sedentary lifestyle, smoking, alcohol, calcium/vitamin D deficiency, chronic corticosteroid therapy, diseases (hyperthyroidism, Cushing's, coeliac disease).
+Menopause (estrogen deficiency), advanced age, female sex, family history, low body weight, sedentary lifestyle, smoking, alcohol, calcium and vitamin D deficiency, chronic corticosteroid therapy and certain diseases (hyperthyroidism, Cushing's syndrome, celiac disease).

 Diagnosis